 Each "x" value is again elevated to some power due to the polynomial evaluation, so it is still working as a generator.
 This guarantees the "weights" multiplied with each message digit are well-spread, and a single change in message affects all RS check digits.

-Even though mentioning polynomials may sound scary, everything is every similar to the modulo-11 checkdigit.
-Up to now, the only major difference is the creation of 3 checkdigits instead of just one.
+The polynomial thing may sound scary, but it ends up being similar to the modulo-11 checkdigit.
+Up to now, the only big difference is the creation of 3 checkdigits instead of just one.